Farmer-Owned Distributed WindHB

 Validation and Verification

 This project’s emissions reductions are calculated using the Climate Neutral Network’s methodology.
-A random sample of the turbines’ electricity output is third-party verified each year.

 This project meets NativeEnergy’s stringent additionality criteria, as our funding was necessary to the project’s implementation.